skaspy/Fynstagram/README.md

 * The project was developed with IntelliJ IDEA.

 ## Acknowledgement
-This project is based on [Engine Alpha](https://engine-alpha.org), an easy to use game engine coded in Java.
-Thanks go out to the developers of Engine Alpha!
+This project relies on [Engine Alpha](https://engine-alpha.org), an easy to use game engine coded in Java mainly for educational purposes.
+Thanks go out to the developers!

 ## Contributions
+Thank you for considering contributing to Fynstergram.
+Just create a pull request or contact [JonRandom](https://github.com/JonRandom) or [me](mailto:bee.coding@gmx.de).